 - If the SELECT query performs an assignment in conjunction with the ORDER BY clause (e.g. SELECT @x = @x +1 FROM table ORDER BY column_name) (added in Microsoft SQL Server 2019 CU4)

-After you upgrade to Microsoft SQL Server 2019 CU2 or later, to re-evaluate whether a UDF iseligible for inlining, refresh eligible scalar UDFs through either one of thefollowing methods:
+After you upgrade to Microsoft SQL Server 2019 CU2 but before CU5, to re-evaluate whether a UDF iseligible for inlining, refresh eligible scalar UDFs through either one of thefollowing methods:

 - Execute sp_refreshsqlmodule for applicable scalar UDFs (see sp_refreshsqlmodule (Transact-SQL) for details about this system stored procedure)